bomonike/bomonike.github.io/museums-roadtrip-usa.md

 * Overseas Highway 42 (Florida) - 113 miles include 17 miles on open water bridges to Key West, the lowest point in the continental US.

 * <a href="#Route66">Route 66</a> from Chicago, Illinois to Santa Monica, California
 * Pacific Coast Highway (California Route 1) - 1,500 miles from Washington/Oregon to Los Angeles with the Pacific Ocean out your window.
-As seen in movies: Malibu, Hearst Castle, Big Sur, Bixby Creek Bridge.
+As seen in movies: Malibu, J. Paul Getty Museum, Hearst Castle, Big Sur, Bixby Creek Bridge.
 * Avenue of the Giants (Northern California) - 31 miles on US 101 near Phillipsville (north of Garberville) to Pepperwood (south of Fortuna) through the Humboldt Redwood State Park, home to the largest remaining old-growth redwood forest in the world with more than 17,000 acres of ancient coast redwood and Douglas-fir trees.

 * Dalton Highway (Alaska) - 415 miles from Fairbanks to Deadhorse, crossing the Arctic Circle.
 Visit in September for the tundra’s fall-foliage.
 Fill up at Coldfoot.